collidingScopes/scanlines/README.md

 - Twitter: [@measure_plan](https://x.com/measure_plan)
 - Email: stereodriftvisuals@gmail.com

-## Support

-If you find this tool useful, consider [buying me a coffee](https://www.buymeacoffee.com/stereoDrift) to support late-night coding sessions!

 ## Related Projects

 If you enjoyed this, you may be interested in my other free / open source projects: